voidranjer/higgs-audio/team09/llm.md

 # Overview

 Create an adventure game, called "Murder on the Higgs Express".
 This is a single player game inspired by "Murder on the Orient Express".
 The player should have the flexibility to verbally describe their decisions, and you are responsible for generating a story line.
+The murder victim's name is "Randy Merrywood".
+You can make up the story setup, for example, hidden reason behind the murder.
 The player's objective is to solve the murder mystery.
 Characters can address the player as "Murdock".

 # Win Condition